 Borrowers must occupy the Property as Borrower's principal place of residence for thirty (30) years from the date the loan is made.
-Prior to the 30th year, Borrower has the right to prepay the outstanding principal amount of the loan plus the simple interest that is due.
+Prior to the 30th year, Borrower has the right to prepay the Annual Action Plan 70 outstanding principal amount of the loan plus the simple interest that is due.
 If Borrower prepays the original amount of the loan plus simple interest, the Deed of Trust and the requirement that Borrowers must occupy the Property as Borrower's principal place of residence will no longer be in effect.
+In the case of refinance, Borrowers must notify the County of Orange.
+Borrowers can refinance the loan as long as they do not take cash out when the refinance is completed.